github4mathews/dkbcode/README.md

 📖 Refer to the documentation in the repository for detailed usage!

 🌟 **How to Contribute?**
-We welcome open-source contributors, educators, and industry professionals to improve and expand DKBCode!
+We welcome open-source contributors, educators, and industry professionals to improve and expand DKBBoard!
 ✔ Fork the repo and submit improvements via pull requests.
 ✔ Report issues & suggest enhancements in the discussions section.
 ✔ Share technical knowledge & tutorials to improve the learning experience.